camunda-community-hub/camunda-process-test-coverage/README.md

         .builder().assertClassCoverageAtLeast(0.9).build();
 ```

-Running your JUnit tests now leaves **html** files for inidividual test methods as well as whole test classes in your project's `target/process-test-coverage` folder.
+Running your JUnit tests now leaves **html** files for individual test methods as well as whole test classes in your project's `target/process-test-coverage` folder.
 Just open one, check yourself - and have fun with your process tests! :smile:

 ## New!
 Get Started with Spring Testing